 Among the treatments, T3 consistently produced superior results across all measured parameters, suggesting that the integration of seaweed extract with optimized (reduced) phosphorus fertilization is the most effective strategy for onion production.
 This approach not only improves crop performance but also reduces dependence on chemical fertilizers.

 Based on these findings, it is recommended that seaweed extract be incorporated into onion nutrient management practices, particularly under conditions of limited phosphorus availability.
 Application at key growth stages can maximize its beneficial effects on plant growth, yield, and quality.
 Overall, this study provides a strong basis for the use of seaweed extract as a sustainable and efficient tool for improving onion production while reducing phosphorus fertilizer inputs.

+Recommendations

 Disclaimer (Artificial Intelligence):Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during writing or editing of this manuscript.